-As a Tennessean and a Texan, we never thought we would admit it but part of New York State is awesome.
+As a Tennessean and a Texan, we never thought we’d admit it but part of New York State is awesome.
 At least in June.
 Except for ticks.

-We stopped along the Bear Mountain Parkway to photograph a shallow and narrow pass that we will confront tomorrow by water.
-Hopefully it will feel as peaceful as it looked from above.
+We stopped along the Bear Mountain Parkway to photograph a shallow and narrow pass that we’ll confront tomorrow by water.
+Hopefully it’ll feel as peaceful as it looked from above.

 Last year we visited Lubec, Maine, to watch the first sunrise in the United States.
 Campobello Island was close by so we hopped into Canada to see Franklin Roosevelt’s summer home.
 Public Service Announcement no. 1: Even though the U.S. Park Service jointly manages Campobello, your U.S. phone provider will start hammering you well before you get to the bridge.
 Make sure to have an international plan or shut off your phones.

-If there existed a list of bizarre things we have done that turned out great, visiting the CIA would be near the top.
-Not the CIA that gave us the Iran-Contra scandal, of course, but the one that gave us Anthony Bourdain (RIP) and other great chefs.
+If there existed a list of bizarre things we’ve done that turned out great, visiting the CIA would be near the top.
+Not the CIA that gave us Ollie North and the Iran-Contra scandal, of course, but the one that gave us Anthony Bourdain (RIP) and other great chefs.
 That would be the Culinary Institute of America.
 Our lunch was fantastic.
 They don’t accept tips.
 The massive grounds were pristine.
 The views were better than FDR’s.
 Everyone was running around in white chef aprons.
 There were funny signs at the crosswalks.
 What more could one want?